mjordan/islandora_workbench_docs/docs/logging.md

  By default, new entries are appended to this log, unless you indicate that the log file should be overwritten each time Workbench is run by providing the `log_file_mode` configuration option with a value of "w":

  `log_file_mode: w`

+!!! note
+    The only time that the default log file name is used instead of one defined in `log_file_path` is when Workbench detects that the specified configuration file is not valid YAML.
+In that case, Workbench can't parse the value of `log_file_path` so defaults to writing the details of the failed syntax check in `workbench.log`.